Benefits and Help

 and help.
 Your child does not need a diagnosis to claim for this help.

 Mobility allowance.
-A child aged 3yrs and over may qualify for the mobility component of DLA.
+A child aged 3yrs and over may qualify for the mobility component of PIP.
 There are 2 rates, higher and lower.
 Both of these benefits are payable to people with learning difficulties and/or severe behavioural difficulties.
 For information write or telephone the above address.
 The above benefits are payable to the child, but can increase benefits such as income support received by the parent or guardian.

 allowance.
 This enables you to park more conveniently.